Table of Content

 Copyediting vs Line Editing

-Many people also couldn’t find any difference between the copyediting and line editing process.
+Just like copyediting vs proofreading, many people also couldn’t find any difference between the copyediting and line editing process.
 Yes, it looks like a similar thing but differs in some key areas.

 A line editor checks the efficiency and impact of every line.
 This requires checking every word in terms of meaning and connecting with the core objective.
 They basically know about the context and how to deliver it with the right words.
 This is indeed a time-taking process and requires a specialist to do the job.